OUR CUSTOMERS

 Southwest Research Institute (SwRI)

-Vertex Aerospace was contracted by a Southwest Research Institute (SwRI) in San Antonio, Texas to develop a thermal design, perform thermal analysis for the APSR, CoDICE, IMAP, LEXI, PUNCH, and QuickSounder instruments, which will launch in the 2020's.
+Vertex Aerospace was contracted by Southwest Research Institute (SwRI) in San Antonio, Texas, to develop the thermal design and perform comprehensive thermal analyses for APSR, CoDICE, IMAP, LEXI, PUNCH, and QuickSounder instruments, which are scheduled to launch in the 2020s.

 Star Catcher